glennib/conda-docker-template/README.md

 or mount it as described above, and edit the `setup/entrypoint.sh` to add that directory to the Python path, or edit the Dockerfile to add that directory to the Python path.

+## Install or build dependencies

+If you have dependencies which are not available on `pip`, it's possible to modify the `Dockerfile` to install them any way you like.